-"Not everyone that says unto me, Lord Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven."
-Matthew 7:21
+"Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven."-MATTHEW vii.
+21.

-HERE you will observe the Savior draws, what the Scriptures very commonly draw, a line of distinction between mere profession and real possession.
+' Here you will observe the Saviour draws, what the Scriptures very commonly draw, a line of distinction between mere profession and real possession.
 The doctrine contained in the text is that of doing the will of God; and the first thing to understand is what is the will of God as here expressed.
 For there is a kind of fourfold revelation in the Bible of the will of God.
 First, there is the will of God as a Legislator.
-He gave a law, and man has sinned; and the sinner under that law certainly cannot do the legislative will of God, for in order to do so man must he as holy as he was when he was created.
-And therefore, it is declared concerning God's legislative will, or the law which is expressive of his legislative will, that "the law is spiritual, and we are carnal, sold under sin."
-This law the Savior was capable of meeting and did meet; he has not made it void or set it aside, but has established, fulfilled, and magnified it, and he is the end thereof for righteousness.
-Then, secondly, there was the will of God in relation to the Jews, his old covenant will, and that will has run out; it has answered its purpose.
+He gave a law, and man hath sinned; and the sinner under that law certainly cannot do the legislative will of God, for in order to do so man must be as holy as he was when he was created.
+And therefore it is declared concerning God's legislative will, or the law which is expressive of his legislative will, that "the law is spiritual, and we are carnal, sold under sin."
+This law the Saviour was capable of meeting, and did meet; he has not made it void or set it aside, but hath established, fulfilled, and magnified it, and he is the end thereof for righteousness.
+Then, secondly, there was the will of God in relation to the Jews-his old covenant will,-and that will has run out; it has answered its purpose.
 It remained only to the coming of Christ.
-That will was a will that was limited by the coming of the Savior, and that will is passed away.
-That therefore, is not the will spoken of in our text.
+That will was a will that was limited by the coming of the Saviour, and that will is passed away.
+That, therefore, is not the will spoken of in our text.
 Then, thirdly, there is the will of God's moral government.
-It is the duty of all men as his creatures to act according to the light which they have.
+It is the duty of all mon as his creatures to act according to the light which they have.
 I should have no objection to admit this to be included, of course, in the language of our text.
-Still that is not the will, specifically speaking, which is here intended.
+Still, that is not the will, specifically speaking, which is here intended.
 What, then, is the will?
-"He that does the will of my Father which is in heaven," he is the man that shall enter into heaven; that man is a citizen of heaven; that man is born of God; for if he were not born of God he could not enter into the kingdom of heaven.
-Now the truth of it is this, that God has willed his people to do what no other people can do; so that it we are doers of that which God has willed his people to do, we shall thereby prove ourselves to be his people.
-The will here spoken of is nothing else but his testamentary will in Christ Jesus, which will the dear Savior found it to be his meat to do.
+"He that doeth the will of my Father which is in heaven," he is the man that shall enter into heaven; that man is a citizen of heaven; that man is born of God; for if he were not born of God he could not enter into the kingdom of heaven.
+Now the truth of it is this-that God hath willed his people to do what no other people can do; so that if we are doers of that which God hath willed his people to do, we shall thereby prove ourselves to be his people.
+The will here spoken of is nothing elso but his testamentary will in Christ Jesus, which will the dear Saviour Vol. XI.-No. 499.

+found it to be his meat to do.
 "It is my meat to do the will of him that sent me, and to finish his work."
-As God has a special will as to what Christ was to do on our behalf and towards us, so this is a revelation also of what his people shall do, that they shall do what no other people can do; and thereby they shall do the will of God, and evidence by doing that they are heirs of the kingdom which he has promised to them that love him.
+As God had a special will as to what Christ was to do on our behalf and towards us, so this will is a revelation also of what his people shall do-that they shall do what no other people can do; and thereby they shall do the will of God, and evidence by their doing that they are heirs of the kingdom which he hath promised to them that love him.